razorzibra-dot/trialram/.zencoder/rules/documentation-sync.md

 - ❌ Forget to add sign-off section to checklists
 - ❌ Leave new checklists unlogged in the master index
 - ❌ Overwrite checklist files — always create new versions
+- ❌ Store guides outside `/PROJ_DOCS/11_GUIDES/`
+- ❌ Create guides without mandatory metadata header
+- ❌ Mix multiple independent guides into a single file
+- ❌ Leave vague or incomplete steps in guides
+- ❌ Skip prerequisites and requirements section
+- ❌ Create guides without examples or use cases
+- ❌ Forget to include troubleshooting section
+- ❌ Leave guides in "active" status when outdated
+- ❌ Leave new guides unlogged in the master index
+- ❌ Overwrite guide files — always create new versions
+- ❌ Create guides without Table of Contents (if longer than 1000 words)
+- ❌ Use jargon without explaining technical terms

 ---